rayray/rayray.github.io/_posts/2016-02-03-two-of-many.md

 Several months ago, I needed to make an iOS app perform a manual Core Data migration.
 Because the model was storing images as binary data, we found migrations could take several minutes if there were, say, 200 images stored in 200 objects.
-Sounds like we
+Sounds like a job for Improved UX!

 (There's a side lesson here: don't store images in Core Data.
 Even though the docs state that data larger than 1MB will be stored on the filesystem if you set the `Allows External Storage` flag, it's